MazueraAlvaro/shopcrm/README.md

 ```

 ### Using Docker
-To start using docker, move to shopcrm dir and run `docker-compose build`, once the project is built to run up exec `docker-compose up -d`.
+To start using docker, move to shopcrm dir, copy the `.env.example` file to `.env` and set your owns values, then run `docker-compose build`, once the project is built to run up exec `docker-compose up -d`.